apache/flink/docs/libs/gelly_guide.md

 all aggregates globally once per superstep and makes them available in the next superstep.
 Registered aggregators can be accessed inside the user-defined `VertexUpdateFunction` and `MessagingFunction`.

 * <strong>Broadcast Variables</strong>: DataSets can be added as [Broadcast Variables]({{site.baseurl}}/apis/programming_guide.html#broadcast-variables) to the `VertexUpdateFunction` and `MessagingFunction`, using the `addBroadcastSetForUpdateFunction()` and `addBroadcastSetForMessagingFunction()` methods, respectively.

+* <strong>Number of Vertices</strong>: Accessing the total number of vertices within the iteration.
+This property can be set using the `setOptNumVertices()` method.
+The number of vertices can then be accessed in the vertex update function and in the messaging function using the `getNumberOfVertices()` method.

+* <strong>Degrees</strong>: Accessing the in/out degree for a vertex within an iteration.
+This property can be set using the `setOptDegrees()` method.
+The in/out degrees can then be accessed in the vertex update function and in the messaging function, per vertex using `vertex.getInDegree()` or `vertex.getOutDegree()`.

+* <strong>Messaging Direction</strong>: By default, a vertex sends messages to its out-neighbors and updates its value based on messages received from its in-neighbors.
+This configuration option allows users to change the messaging direction to either `EdgeDirection.IN`, `EdgeDirection.OUT`, `EdgeDirection.ALL`.
+The messaging direction also dictates the update direction which would be `EdgeDirection.OUT`, `EdgeDirection.IN` and `EdgeDirection.ALL`, respectively.
+This property can be set using the `setDirection()` method.

 {% highlight java %}